tensorflow/tfjs-models/facemesh/README.md

 `facemesh.load()` takes a configuration object with the following properties:

+* **shouldLoadIrisModel** - Whether to load the iris detection model (an additional 2.6 MB of weights).
+The iris detection model provides (1) an additional 10 keypoints outlining the irises and (2) improved eye region keypoints enabling blink detection.
+Defaults to `true`.

 * **maxContinuousChecks** - How many frames to go without running the bounding box detector.
 Only relevant if maxFaces > 1.
 Defaults to 5.

 * **detectionConfidence** - Threshold for discarding a prediction.
 Defaults to 0.9.